 As a pre-commercial organization, we’re extremely proud to be simultaneously advancing three unique and impactful clinical programs which have the potential to make a difference for patients who are suffering from dry eye disease or ocular pain and inflammation.

 Although our clinical programs are all unique, we’ve built them on a similar foundation, not only in terms of our dedication to using innovative science to improve patient outcomes, but also in terms of some common fundamental elements, or building blocks, which we believe will provide the basis for the important new treatment options for patients.

 Throughout our clinical programs, we leverage several fundamental elements or building blocks that serve as the foundation for our therapies.
 These elements are those that truly differentiate our therapies from those currently on the marker and the elements that we believe will improve patient outcomes and experience.

-The patented Klarity® delivery vehicle is used across Surface Ophthalmic’s three current clinical programs.
-Developed by Richard L. Lindstrom, MD, inventor of Optisol GS (an advanced corneal preservation solution), Klarity is designed to protect and rehabilitate the ocular surface for patients with moderate-to-severe dry eye disease.
+A patented delivery vehicle is used across Surface Ophthalmic’s three current clinical programs.
+Developed by Richard L. Lindstrom, MD, inventor of Optisol GS (an advanced corneal preservation solution), the vehicle is designed to protect and rehabilitate the ocular surface for patients with moderate-to-severe dry eye disease.

 One of the major complaints of patients currently receiving treatment for dry eye disease is the discomfort associated with the treatments (burning, itching, etc.).
-The use of the Klarity vehicle was chosen specifically to address patient comfort in addition to overall protection of the ocular surface during the administration of other active ingredients.
+The vehicle was chosen specifically to address patient comfort in addition to overall protection of the ocular surface during the administration of other active ingredients.

 Betamethasone: Bringing a Strong Global Track Record to the United States